 Linda leads the marketing team and oversees all public relations for Kajeet.
 She loves that Kajeet combines her background in technology with kids.
 Prior to Kajeet, she helped launch the Swedish children’s clothing brand Polarn O. Pyret into the US retail market.
 She worked for many years in Corporate Communications at AMD and before that managing multiple national and international tech clients at Cohn & Wolfe.

 She holds a bachelor’s degree in Journalism from the University of Texas.
 She lives in Virginia with her husband and two children.

-Charles manages our Inside Sales and Client Services team.
+Charles manages our Account Management team.
 This team is responsible for ensuring our partner districts effectively use their devices for a positive and measurable impact on student outcomes.
 Formerly he served as the Senior Regional Sales Director at Kajeet and sold into several of our largest school districts in the country (NYC, Miami, District of Columbia, Fairfax, Detroit).